fpgaemu/fpgaemu/docs/counter.rst

 ``enable``, ``inc/dec``, ``start`` value, and ``count_out`` will all be set back to 0.
 An AXI Write is required to change any values from 0 after a reset has occurred.

+Because our custom IP is very simple and does not generate any commands to send to another peripheral, we will be creating only a Slave IP.
+Sn example of when we would want to use both a slave and a master interface in the same IP would be if we wanted to have this same counter, but with the additional features of being able to read and write to an external memory, as we will guide you through in this section :ref:`here <Descriptor Counter>`

+Create a new project and name as desired.
+This is the project that will be the main project for this simple counter IP.
-Create a new project, and go to :guilabel:`Tools` and select :guilabel:`Create and Package New IP...` A new window will open and explain the features.
+Select the same board and settings as selected previously.
+Once the new project is opened, go to :guilabel:`Tools` and select :guilabel:`Create and Package New IP...` A new window will open and explain the features.
 Click :guilabel:`Next` and select :guilabel:`Create AXI4Peripheral`.
 Name the IP as desired and select :guilabel:`Next`.
 Adding and subtracting new interfaces can be done with the :guilabel:`+` and :guilabel:`-` buttons.
 Remember to select the desired *Interface Type*, *Interface Mode*, *Data Width*, and *Number of Registers*.
 For a counter, modify the parameters as shown in the image below.
 These parameters mean that there will be only one interface - an AXI4Lite slave with 4 registers, each with a data width 32 bits.
 When finished, click :guilabel:`Next`.

 .. figure:: /images/DUT/23_add_interfaces.JPG
     :alt: Counter IP Parameters